 The purpose of our audit was to determine whether the financial information reported in the internal accounts reconciles with bank statements and corresponding independent bank confirmations, and to determine compliance of transactions included in those same internal accounts with the governing provisions of Florida Statutes, State Board of Education rules, and policies and procedures of the School Board.
 We also sought to determine whether any instances of non-compliance were severe enough to render the financial information reported by the school unreliable.
 We believe our audit provides a reasonable basis for our opinion, findings, and recommendations.

-No adjusting journal entries were necessary.
+Two adjusting journal entries were recommended.

-Our audit procedures indicated no matters which required adjustment of the school's records.
+Our audit procedures indicated a matter that required adjustment of the school's records.
+One adjusting journal entry was necessary: